nirvanasupermind/owlet/README.md

 * [myna-parser](http://github.com/cdiggins/myna-parser/) for the interpreter

 # Running owlet
 As this language is work in progress, there is currently no way to run it.
-See the API.md for a rundown of the syntax.
+See [API.md](API.md) for a rundown of the syntax.

 # Status
 The language work in progress, the not fully designed and there are some tests.